Brief History of Mt. Spokane State Park

 Park for $1500 (south half of Section 21) to save virgin timber from logging and fire.

-- 1947 The first double chair lift in the world is put into operation on the south face of the summit.
+- 1946 The first double chair lift in the world is put into operation on the south face of the summit for 3 seasons.

 - 1953 KXLY-TV becomes operational from the summit.